Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.Pillar.Reliability.md

 The following rules are included within the `Azure.Pillar.Reliability` baseline.

-This baseline includes a total of 85 rules.
+This baseline includes a total of 88 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------
-[Azure.ACR.GeoReplica](../rules/Azure.ACR.GeoReplica.md) | Use geo-replicated container registries to compliment a multi-region container deployments. | Important
+[Azure.ACR.GeoReplica](../rules/Azure.ACR.GeoReplica.md) | Applications or infrastructure relying on a container image may fail if the registry is not available at the time they start. | Important
 [Azure.ACR.MinSku](../rules/Azure.ACR.MinSku.md) | ACR should use the Premium or Standard SKU for production deployments. | Important
 [Azure.ADX.SLA](../rules/Azure.ADX.SLA.md) | Use SKUs that include an SLA when configuring Azure Data Explorer (ADX) clusters. | Important
 [Azure.AKS.AvailabilityZone](../rules/Azure.AKS.AvailabilityZone.md) | AKS clusters deployed with virtual machine scale sets should use availability zones in supported regions for high availability. | Important